cutsin/require-yml/README.md

  * `file` provided to `fileToProp` is a full absolute path as it appears on your OS
  * what `fileToProp(file)` returns is used as property name
  * if there is already a value there - it is merged into and cascaded by the current.
+ * **Note:** `targets` is a synonym for `target` for readability .
+Each can be provided as a string or as an array of strings.
+If you provide both - `target` is used, `targets` is ignored.
+When it's provided as a string - it's understood as a list of files with a single-element.

 ### Provide your own custom loaders